onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 In the longer term, Q127 is expected to serve as:

-* A reference node for questions about truth and illusion in AI ecosystems dominated by synthetic data.
+* a reference node for questions about truth and illusion in AI ecosystems dominated by synthetic data;

-* A bridge between:
+* a bridge between:

   * information theoretic views of learning,
   * epistemic views of simulators,
-  * safety concerns about self reinforcing illusions.
+  * safety concerns about self reinforcing illusions;

-* A template for similar questions in other domains, for example:
+* a template for similar questions in other domains, for example:

   * synthetic financial markets with algorithmic agents,
   * synthetic social media environments with generative content.